 Focus Points are user defined positions that specific luminaires have been focused as starting points from which presets may be defined.
-Preset positions may be based on these focus points.
+Preset positions list window contains configuration data names and may be based on these focus points.
 If a focus point is changed, all presets based on that focus point will also change.
-As CHAPTER 2 PRESETS 47 an example: A number of presets have been defined to highlight a display, based on a focus point.
+As an example: A number of presets have been defined to highlight a display, based on a focus point.
 The decision is then made to re-position the display.
 All previously defined presets can be shifted to the new display location by simply redefining the focus point on which the presets were based.
 A total of 36 defined focus points may be saved and stored in memory for each room.